-6. What is Graduation and Early Graduation?
+7. What is Graduation and Early Graduation?

 - a.
-Graduation means a Participant is recognized as successfully completing the program by substantially achieving the targets, objectives, and goals contained in its business plan, thereby demonstrating its ability to compete in the marketplace without 8(a) assistance. - (1) Graduation occurs at the expiration of its program term. - b.
-Early graduation is when a Participant exits the 8(a) BD program prior to the expiration of its program term and is recognized as successfully completing the program by substantially achieving the targets, objectives, and goals contained in its business plan, thereby demonstrating its ability to compete in the marketplace without 8(a) assistance. - (1) Involuntarily early graduation where SBA initiates the action.
-(To the firm, this is an adverse action)
+Graduation means a Participant is recognized as successfully completing the program by substantially achieving the targets, objectives, and goals contained in its business plan, thereby demonstrating its ability to compete in the marketplace without 8(a) assistance. - b.
+Graduation only occurs at the expiration of its program term. - c.
+Early Graduation is when a Participant exits the 8(a) BD program prior to the expiration of its program term and is recognized as successfully completing the program by substantially achieving the targets, objectives, and goals contained in its business plan, thereby demonstrating its ability to compete in the marketplace without 8(a) assistance. - d.
+Participants may early graduate involuntarily (the action is initiated by SBA) or voluntarily (the firm initiates/requests Voluntary Early Graduation).